sampottinger/ljjoy/README.md

 ---------------------
 The following example configuration file

+ - Opens a LabJack T7 over USB with the serial number 123456789.
- - links the value of digital input FIO0 to joystick button 4
+ - Links the value of digital input FIO0 to joystick button 4.
- - reports analog input AIN0 (from 0V to 10V) as joystick x axis position
+ - Reports analog input AIN0 (from 0V to 10V) as joystick x axis position.
+ - Reads from the device and updates ever 10 milliseconds.

 ```
 mappings: